 - Promoting solutions.
 It’s not enough for us to point the finger; we develop, research and promote concrete steps towards a green and peaceful future for all of us.

-Animal Welfare Nonprofit Values – Best Friends Animal Society
+Animal Welfare Nonprofit Core Values – Best Friends Animal Society

 - Golden Rule: To treat all living things as we ourselves would wish to be treated.

 - Kindness: To demonstrate compassion and respect for all living creatures.

 - Positive influence: To judge our effectiveness by the extent to which animal lives are saved and improved, and by the positive experience of the people we touch.